Conscientious objector: United States

 In United States v.
 Seeger (1965), the Supreme Court expanded the interpretation of conscientious objection under the Universal Military Training and Service Act by ruling that individuals could qualify for exemption from military service based on deeply held moral or ethical beliefs, even if those beliefs were not grounded in traditional theistic religion.

 In Welsh v.
 United States (1970), the Supreme Court extended the precedent set in Seeger by holding that a genuinely held moral or ethical opposition to war could qualify for conscientious objector status, even if the individual did not profess belief in a "Supreme Being."
 Elliot Ashton Welsh II, who refused induction based on deeply held pacifist convictions that he derived from a personal moral code rather than religious doctrine, was initially denied CO status and convicted.
 The Court reversed that conviction, affirming that § 6(j) of the Universal Military Training and Service Act encompasses sincere moral beliefs that function in a person's life like traditional religious beliefs.
 By recognizing non‑theistic yet deeply held convictions as eligible for exemption, Welsh further broadened the legal definition of religion and solidified protections for secular conscientious objectors.

 In Gillette v.
 United States (401 U.S. 437), the Supreme Court held that conscientious objector status under the Military Selective Service Act is limited to individuals who oppose participation in all wars, not merely specific conflicts.
 The case involved Guy Gillette, who opposed the Vietnam War on moral grounds but did not claim pacifism in general.
 The Court ruled against him, reaffirming that the law does not protect selective objection.
 This decision clarified and limited the scope of Seeger and Welsh, drawing a firm legal line between universal pacifism, protected under U.S. law, and individual opposition to particular wars, which remains unrecognized in conscientious objector claims.

+Switzerland

+In Switzerland, conscientious objection is rooted in article 18 of the Federal Constitution, inscribed in 1874, though the practice dates to the 16th century among Anabaptists.
+Until 1927, objection was treated as desertion and severely punished.
+The 1927 Swiss Military Penal Code first distinguished it from desertion without decriminalization, while the 1950 revision provided modest concessions for religious and moral objectors.
+Support grew dramatically from the 1970s onward, with refusals to serve reaching 788 in 1984, prompting political debate on alternative civilian service.

+Following two failed popular initiatives (1977, 1984), the 1990 "Barras reform" decriminalized conscientious objection and established civilian service as an alternative to military duty.
+A 1992 constitutional amendment (article 18, revised to article 59 in the 1999 Constitution) formally recognized this right, and the Civil Service Act took effect in 1996.
+Between 2011 and 2017, civilian service participants increased from 4,700 to 6,800, reflecting growing social acceptance.
+Subsequent attempts by centre-right parties to make civilian service less attractive failed in 2020.